-^{} Pursuant to the Fund's deferred compensation plan, the indicated Directors have elected to defer the following amounts of their compensation from the Fund: Donald R. Foley: \$22, Roderick C. Rasmussen: \$86, and the following amounts of their total compensation from the Fund Complex: Roderick C. Rasmussen: \$30,000.
+^{} Pursuant to the Fund's deferred compensation plan, the indicated Directors have elected to defer the following amounts of their compensation from the Fund: Donald R. Foley: \$133, and the following amounts of their total compensation from the Fund Complex: Donald R. Foley: \$11,050.

-Upon attainment of age 72 the Fund's current directors may elect to change to emeritus status.
-Any directors elected or appointed to the Board of Directors in the future will be required to change to emeritus status upon attainment of age 80, unless elected as a director prior to the adoption of the emeritus program.
-Directors Emeritus are entitled to serve in emeritus status for a maximum of 10 years during which time they are paid 50% of the annual retainer fee and meeting fees otherwise applicable to the Fund's directors, together with reasonable out-of-pocket expenses for each meeting attended.
-During the Fund's last fiscal year, total compensation paid by the Fund to Directors Emeritus totalled \$10,500.
+^{} At the end of the calendar year during which a Director attains the age of 80 the Director is required to change to emeritus status.
+Directors Emeritus are entitled to serve in emeritus status for a maximum of 10 years during which time they are paid 50% of the annual retainer fee and meeting fees otherwise applicable to the Fund's Directors, together with reasonable out-of-pocket expenses for each meeting attended.
+During the Fund's last fiscal year, total compensation paid by the Fund to Directors Emeritus totalled \$425.
+Mr. Bloostein became a Director Emeritus on January 1, 2005.